Indirect Coflow Scheduling: Introduction

 There is also some literature on the situation where there are several different applications, each with their own demand matrix, and the objective is to minimize the sum of the makespans over the different applications.
 This literature considers direct integral routing for the average completion time objective.
-The problem is APX-hard~\cite{Marx09}, and an even stronger inapproximability of better-than-2 follows from a reduction to the concurrent open shop problem~\cite{QueyranneS02}, which is hard under the Unique Games Conjecture~\cite{BansalK09}.
-The first constant-factor approximation was shown by \textcite{QiuSZ15}, and after several improvements \cite{KhullerP16,ShafieeG17,AhmadiKPY20}, the current best approximation ratio is $3.415$~\cite{RohwedderS25}.
+The problem is APX-hard~\cite{Marx09}, and an even stronger hardness-of-approximation result ruling out any factor better than $2$ follows from a reduction to the concurrent open shop problem~\cite{QueyranneS02}, which is hard under the Unique Games Conjecture~\cite{BansalK09}.
+The first constant-factor approximation was shown by Qiu, Stein, and Zhong~\cite{QiuSZ15}, and after several improvements \cite{KhullerP16,ShafieeG17,AhmadiKPY20}, the current best approximation ratio is $3.415$~\cite{RohwedderS25}.
 The special case where each coflow corresponds to the set of incident edges of a vertex is called \emph{data migration} and also has been studied extensively~\cite{Kim05,KhullerKW04,GandhiHKS08,GandhiM09,Mestre10}.
-Other notable results are online algorithms~\cite{KhullerLSSV19,BhimarajuNV20,DinitzM20}, a matroid generalization~\cite{ImMPP19}, and generalization for general graphs~\cite{ChowdhuryKPYY19,JahanjouKR17}.
+Other notable results are online algorithms~\cite{KhullerLSSV19,BhimarajuNV20,DinitzM20,LLM25}, a matroid generalization~\cite{ImMPP19}, and generalization for general graphs~\cite{ChowdhuryKPYY19,JahanjouKR17}.
 In particular some elements of our dual fitting analysis derive from the dual fitting analysis in \cite{DinitzM20}.